kimjoar/writings/integration-tests.md

 function fakeResponse(response, options, callback) {
   var statusCode, headers, server, resp;

-  // some default values, so we don't have to set those options all
+  // some default values, so we don't have to set status code and
-  // the time.
+  // content type all the time.
   statusCode = options.statusCode || 200;
   headers = options.headers || { "Content-Type": "application/json" }

-  // we create what sinon.js calls a fake server.
+  // we create what Sinon.js calls a fake server.
 This is basically just
   // a name for mocking out all XMLHttpRequests.
 (There are no actual
-  // servers involved)
+  // servers involved.)
   server = sinon.fakeServer.create();

-  // we tell sinon.js what we want to respond with server.respondWith([statusCode, headers, response]);
+  // we tell Sinon.js what we want to respond with server.respondWith([statusCode, headers, response]);

   callback();

-  // this actually makes sinon.js respond to the ajax request.
+  // this actually makes Sinon.js respond to the Ajax request.
 As we can
   // choose when to respond to a request, it is for example possible to
   // test that spinners start and stop and so on. server.respond();